5 min read

 If Your Employees Have Anxiety About Going to Work Every Day, Do This

 By: Emily May on Jun 24, 2021 5:33:00 AM

 After a long year of turbulence, change, and uncertainty, we stand on the cusp of another major change - the return to the office.
 This is proving to be difficult for individuals and their organizations, as many employees feel they just settled into the “new normal” and now are going to have to re-calibrate their personal and professional lives all over again.
-Of course, all of this is occurring as everyone deals with the normal ups and downs and stress caused by work.
+Of course, all of this occurs as everyone deals with the normal ups and downs and stress caused by work.
 Needless to say, it’s a lot.

-While so much remains out of your control, you most definitely can help manage and alleviate your employee’s anxiety about going to work everyday in the meantime.
+While so much remains out of your control, you most definitely can help manage and alleviate your employee’s anxiety about going to work every day in the meantime.
 Here are a few ways you can do so.

 Be empathetic, understanding, and flexible

 It has been found that 92% of employees would stay with a company if their managers showed more empathy.
 If they’re currently engaged, they’d be 59% less likely to leave their current role if bosses showed a little care and concern.

 This is important to remember going forward as Anthony Klotz, an associate professor of management at Texas A&M University, made a bold prediction that “the great resignation is coming.”
 What he means by this is that “when there’s uncertainty, people tend to stay put, so there are pent-up resignations that didn’t happen over the past year.
 The number [of resignations is going to be] multiplied by the many pandemic-related epiphanies - about family time, remote work, commuting, passion projects, life and death, and what it all means.”